 Aggressive toothbrushing or bruxism can leave notched out areas of tooth along your gum lines.
 Bonding covers these areas as it “rebuilds” the appearance of your tooth structure.
 Composite bonding is also useful in areas of minor chips or gapped teeth.

 If your gum tissue appears uneven or directly influences the beauty of your overall smile, a soft tissue laser may be the solution.
-During the laser treatment, Dr. Hoffman will adjust your gum line without the need for any local anesthetic.
+During the laser treatment, sometimes Dr. Hoffman can adjust your gum line without the need for any local anesthetic.
 The procedure is relatively short and has a rapid healing time.